-When dealing with a new diagnosis of bladder cancer your sexuality is probably the last thing on your mind.
-However, the truth is that the time to have a discussion about your sexuality with your treatment team is when you are making treatment decisions.
-Depending on your treatment path there may be options and precautions of which you need to be aware.
+When dealing with a new diagnosis of bladder cancer, your sexuality is probably the last thing on your mind.
+However, the truth is that the time to have a discussion about your sexuality with your bladder cancer treatment team is when you are making treatment decisions.
+Depending on your treatment path, there may be options and precautions regarding your sexual health of which you need to be aware.

-Questions you may wish to ask your medical team:
+Questions about your sexual health you may wish to ask your medical team:

 For Noninvasive Bladder Cancer:

 - Are there any sexual side effects to the treatment I will be having?

 - Should I take any precautions such as protected sex during bladder cancer treatment?